9 Email Personalization Tips for Engaging Subscribers and Earning More Conversions

 Before we dive into some specific tips for personalizing your emails, we need to look at where the information comes from that we use to personalize.

-You want to gather the right information from prospects in order to personalize your email messages, and including questions in your sign-up forms is a great place to start.
+You want to gather the right information from prospects to begin personalizing emails, and including questions in your sign-up forms is a great place to start.

 Now, it’s important that you don’t overwhelm visitors with multiple, in-depth questions.
 This can scare them away before they even submit the form and join your email list.